-- Shaving: with the olive/lavender oil combo – seems to work well; the blade needs a little extra cleaning, and only seems to last through two uses.
+- NEW this month: picked up a razor and began shaving with the olive/lavender oil combo – seems to work well; the blade just needs a little extra cleaning, :-)

-- Vitamins: was taking a male multi-vitamin that I picked up in the co-op in Ashland, OR – that ran out mid-month
+- Vitamins: taking a male multi-vitamin that I picked up in the co-op in Ashland and have been taking daily.

 - I read a great article by Dr. Mark Hyman on his site about who needs to take vitamins (hint: just about everyone) – the article deals with what a healthy diet looks like, too: How to Optimize Your Nutrition and Achieve Vibrant Health